 Coinhub Trading fees

-Coinhub’s trading fees for takers are 0.25% and its trading fees for makers are 0.10%.
+Coinhub’s trading fees for takers are 0.25% and its trading fees for makers are 0.20%.
 The taker fee is thus in line with the global industry average whereas the maker fee is far below the global industry average.
-The maker fee is a very strong competitive edge in the market and is especially beneficial for the investors not interested in picking up existing orders from the order book but rather prefers to “go fishing” with maker-orders.
+The maker fee is also in line with industry average.
+We are however seeing more and more exchanges chargin trading fees in the 0.10%-0.15% range, so new industry averages are definitely emerging.

 Coinhub Withdrawal fees